petabridge/akka-bootcamp/src/Unit-2/README.md

 ![Akka.NET Bootcamp Unit 2 Output](lesson5/images/syncharting-complete-output.gif)

-**You're going to build this whole thing using actors**, and you'll be surprised at how small your code footprint is when we're finished.
+**You're going to build this whole thing using actors**, and you'll be surprised at how small your code footprint is when we're done.

 In Unit 2 you will learn: